andyw8/andyw8.github.io/_posts/2022-04-09-ruby-kata-template.md

 ## Feature Overview

-### Minitest

-Although Minitest is already provided as a Bundled gem with Ruby, it is included in the `Gemfile` to ensure we're on the latest version.
-(I've RSpec extensively in the past, but my current preference is Minitest).

 ### Starting Points

 I've provided an empty Project (`project.rb`) and a corresponding test (`project_test.rb`).
 I expect the first step in most katas will be to rename these.